fanhongtao/JDK/demo/jfc/Font2DTest/README.txt

 Tips on usage
 -----------------------------------------------------------------------

+- The "Font" combobox will show a tick mark if some of the characters in selected unicode range can be displayed by this font.
+No tick is shown, if none of the characters can be displayed.
+A tooltip is shown with this information.
+This indication is available only if "Unicode Range" is selected in "Text to use" combobox.

+This feature is enabled by default.
+For disabling this feature, use command line flag -disablecandisplaycheck or -dcdc.

+java -jar Font2DTest.jar -dcdc

 - For the "Font Size" field to have an effect, it is necessary to press ENTER when finished inputting data in those fields.